Taylor-pm-pl/CmdScheduler/README.md

 **CmdScheduler** is a plugin for PocketMine-MP 5, It performs processing of CRON expressions when due will execute 1 scheduled instruction.

+## Why CmdScheduler ?
+- CmdScheduler helps create a specific schedule in an easy to understand way such as: every minute, hour, day, week, month, ... to execute the command.
+- In addition, CmdScheduler can also execute 3 types of commands: ConsoleCommand, Shell and Script.

 ## Features
 - [x] CRON expressions
 - [x] Execute command: Console, Shell, Script